Talles (footballer)

-Talles Brener de Paula (born 12 May 1998), known as Talles, is a Brazilian professional footballer who plays as a midfielder for Rukh Lviv.
+Talles Brener de Paula (born 12 May 1998), known as Talles or Talles Brener, is a Brazilian professional footballer who plays as a midfielder for J1 League club Kashima Antlers, on loan from Rukh Lviv.

-Club career
+Career

 Talles is a product of the Inter de Limeira and Fluminense youth sportive systems.

 In February 2021 he signed contract with the Ukrainian Premier League Olimpik Donetsk and made his debut for this team as a substituted second half-time player in the losing away match against Dynamo Kyiv on 13 February 2021.

 Five months later, in July 2021, he was transferred to another team – FC Rukh Lviv, and made his debut for FC Rukh as the start squad player in an away win against MFC Mykolaiv on 21 September 2021 in the Round of 32 of the Ukrainian Cup.

 On 2 April 2022, Talles joined KuPS in Finland on loan until 30 June 2022, with an option to extend the loan until the end of 2022.

+In August 2024, Talles moved on loan to J1 League club Kashima Antlers for the remainder of the 2024 season.